phpmyadmin/phpmyadmin/docs/config.rst

     :type: string
     :default: ``''``

-    .. versionadded:: 2.10.0

-        Since release 2.10.0 a Designer interface is available; it permits to visually manage the relations.

     .. deprecated:: 4.3.0

         This setting was removed and the Designer table positioning data is now stored into :config:option:`$cfg['Servers'][$i]['table\_coords']`.